We are open and COVID-19 SECURE. Click here to find out more

 In addition to the effects within the mouth, it has also been shown that bacteria within the oral cavity may enter the bloodstream via the inflamed gums and damage other organs of the body, such as the heart, liver and kidneys.

-Age – dental disease is more common in older pets.
 Breed – small dogs are more likely to have overcrowded or misaligned teeth that are difficult to keep clean, making them more prone to dental disease.
-Food – feeding predominantly wet food might lead to a more rapid build-up of plaque and tartar.

 Check regularly for signs of dental problems and if in doubt or your pet won’t let you, then make an appointment to see one of our experienced vets.
 Monitor your pet’s breath and look for signs of calculus and reddening of the gums.